Nataliaktv/ML_Fraud_Classification/README.md

 # ML_Fraud_Classification

-Using Log.Regression, Random Forest, XGBoost to train model to predict fraudulent projects
+### Using Logistic Regression, Random Forest, XGBoost to train model to predict fraudulent projects

 The Company provides financing for Energy Efficient Home improvemnts.
 Company Operates in CA, FL and MO.